Optical Images of Mini Boson Stars in Palatini $f(R)$ Gravity: Numerical results

-The optical images of various boson stars with a thin accretion disk are presented in Figure \ref{fig6}.
-In these images, we fix the field-of-view angle $\alpha_{\text{fov}} = 3.5^\degree$, the gravitational coupling parameter $\xi = 0.05$, and place the observer at a distance of $r_{\text{obs}} = 200$.
-The background is represented by orange, with a light intensity of zero, while the colors from yellow to green indicate increasing light intensity, with the boson star at the center of the image.
+The optical images of various boson stars with a thin accretion disk are presented in Figure~\ref{fig6}.
+In these images, the field of view angle is fixed at $\alpha_{\text{fov}} = 3.5^\circ$, the gravitational coupling parameter is set to $\xi = 0.05$, and the observer is located at a distance of $r_{\text{obs}} = 200$.
+The background is shown in orange, corresponding to zero light intensity, while colors ranging from yellow to green represent increasing intensity, with the boson star positioned at the center of each image.

 Several interesting features are observed in these images.
-When the observation angle $\theta$ is small (e.g., $0^\degree$ and $30^\degree$ in the first and second columns), the optical image only shows the direct image of the boson star.
-In this case, the scalar field $\psi_0$ primarily influences the size of the direct image, without altering its overall shape.
+When the observation angle $\theta$ is small (e.g., $0^\circ$ and $30^\circ$ in the first and second columns), the optical image shows only the direct image of the boson star.
+In this case, the scalar field $\psi_0$ primarily influences the size of the direct image without altering its overall shape.
 As $\psi_0$ decreases, the direct image becomes progressively larger.
-However, when the observation angle $\theta$ increases (e.g., $60^\degree$ and $80^\degree$ in the third and fourth columns), the effect of $\psi_0$ on the optical image becomes more pronounced, not only affecting the size but also the shape of the direct image.
-In these cases, lensed images of light are visible in images (c), (d), and (h).
+However, as the observation angle $\theta$ increases (e.g., $60^\circ$ and $80^\circ$ in the third and fourth columns), the effect of $\psi_0$ on the optical image becomes more pronounced, affecting both the size and the shape of the direct image.
+In these cases, lensed images of light appear in images (c), (d), and (h).
 For instance, in image (d), the upper hat-shaped optical image represents the direct image ($n = 1$), where light passes through the equatorial plane for the first time, while the lower D-shaped image represents the lensed image ($n = 2$), where light passes through the equatorial plane for the second time.